DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

  <br>
  <br>

-4. Fill in the "Name: " text field and search for the user you want to find and click the "Find Now" button.
+4. Fill in the 'Name:' text field, search for the desired user, and click the 'Find Now' button.

 <br>
    <br>